 - Average loading times were 2.5 seconds on desktop and 8.6 seconds on mobile

-Again, this is a lot faster than both Backlinko and Think with Google.
+Again, this is much faster than Backlinko and Think with Google.
 In this case, the discrepancy could be explained by the fact that Tooltester focused exclusively on the biggest websites on the internet.
 The companies behind these sites no doubt have more money and resources to invest in ensuring the best possible website performance.

 Average Time to First Byte (TTFB)

-As we mentioned earlier, many different metrics are used to measure site speed.
+As mentioned earlier, many metrics are used to measure site speed.
 These include Time to First Byte, First Contentful Paint, Visually Ready Load Time, Time to Interactive, and Fully Loaded Time.